jk-oster/laravel-cron-monitor/docs/advanced-usage.md

 ---

 ::: warning
-🏗️ This Page Under Construction and not 100% ready yet!
+🏗️ This Page Under Construction and not ready for use yet!
 :::

 ## Manually modifying cron monitors